wamania/container/README.md

 $oneService = $anotherService->getOneService();
 ```
+Be careful to circular reference :
+ - if OneService need AnotherService
+ - AND if AnotherService need OneService

+ the container will throw a ContainerException.

+ If you try to inject an argument which is neither a class/service nor a parameter, and which cannot be null by default, it will throw a ContainerException.

 # Parameters
-You can pass parameters to your container and inject them in your services
+You can pass parameters to your container and inject them in your services.

 ```php
 <?php